eleven-am/pondLive/go/docs/diagnostics.md

 ## 2. Client-Side Handling (Dev Mode)

 1. **`handleDiagnostic`** consumes `{t:"diagnostic"}` frames in dev builds:
-   - Logs via `console.warn` (can be silenced in production).
+   - Logs via `console.warn` with the human-readable message emitted by the server.
-   - Emits a `"diagnostic"` event so apps/devtools can respond.
+   - Emits a `"diagnostic"` event (`live.on("diagnostic", handler)`) that carries a normalized `DiagnosticMessage`, allowing overlays and devtools to respond without poking at internal state.
    - Calls `recordDiagnostic`.
 2. **`handleError`** still processes fatal `ServerError` frames:
    - Logs via `console.error`.